So, the million-dollar question - what elements make a high-performance power cable?

 Price-to-performance ratio turned on its head

-During performance testing, I use cables costing 10 times as much as mine
+I evaluate my cables against others costing up to 10 times as much

 Reference-level performance at a reasonable price

-"What do you recommend for a good set?"
+"What do I look for in a good set/what makes them good?"

 "Can you make me some?"